teslamate-org/teslamate/README.md

 Afterwards start everything with `docker-compose up`.

-To access the web interface go to http://ip-of-your-machine:4000.
+Open the web interface at http://ip-of-your-machine:4000 and sign in with your Tesla Account.

 To access Grafana go to http://ip-of-your-machine:3000.